valkey-io/valkey-doc/docs/management/security/acl.md

     5# "channels" => ""
     6# "selectors" => (empty array)

-*Note: from now on, we'll continue using the Redis default protocol, version 2*
+*Note: from now on, we'll continue using the Valkey default protocol, version 2*

 Using another `ACL SETUSER` command (from a different user, because alice cannot run the `ACL` command), we can add multiple patterns to the user: